 The Funds are exposed to daily redemptions of units.
 The liquidity policy applied by the Manager is dependent on the type of investments held by the Funds.
-For the Global Fund -Long(PIE) and the Global Fund(PIE), the policy is to be fully invested in unlisted funds that provide adequate liquidity.
+For the Global Value Fund (PIE) and the Global Fund (PIE), the policy is to be fully invested in unlisted funds that provide adequate liquidity.
 The Funds can borrow up to 5% of the aggregate value of its investments which can provide additional liquidity to the Funds.
 Withdrawals from the Funds are generally paid within 15 business days from receiving the redemption request.
-The Manager considers this as part of monitoring the liquidity of the Funds.
+The Manager considers this as part of monitoring the liquidity of the

 The following table analyses each of the Funds' financial liabilities and derivative financial instruments in a loss position based on a contractual maturity basis rather than on an expected maturity basis, as the expected maturities for such contracts are not considered to be essential to an understanding of the timing of cash flows.
-The amounts in the table are the contractual undiscounted cash flows.
+The amounts in the table are the contractual undiscounted cash flows

-\$ Global Fund - Long (PIE) Global Fund (PIE) As at 31 March 2024 2023 2024 2023 Management fees payable 7 days to 1 month 40,952 19,580 56,014 42,121 Withdrawals payable 1 -7 days 59,096 10,463 162,304 375,864
+\$ Global Value Fu Global Value Fund (PIE) Emerging Markets Fund (PIE) As at 31 March 2025 2024 2025 2024 2025 Management fees payable 7 days to 1 month 99,643 40,952 131,170 56,014 17 Withdrawals payable 1 -7 days 28,542 59,096 95,178 162,304 - Other payables 7 days to 1 month - - 1